 Discipline is doing what you want most; not necessarily what you want right now.

-In January, many people strive to set up a successful year.
-Often setting goals, both short- and long-term.
-Sometimes by a fire, over coffee or wine, on a comfy chair in our house or office.
-We’re clear.
-It’s clear.
-Then life happens, the phone rings, emails roll in by the minute, clients need us, collegues need us, and, most important, our families and friends need us.
+When we set goals, whether short- or long-term, we’re clear on what we want to achieve.
+We have goals, we create a plan, and it’s clear.
+Then… life happens, the phone rings, emails roll in by the minute, clients need us, colleagues need us, and, most important, our families and friends need us.
 Somewhere along the way people get sucked into the urgent and, at times, unimportant.
-They come up for air sometime in January or the first quarter and peek at their goals, “Damn it, I am not tracking” or “This is hard” or “These are unrealistic” or they re-boot, re-clarify and re-connect to their mission.
+They come up for air sometime later and peek at their goals, “Damn it, I am not tracking” or “This is hard” or “These are unrealistic” or they re-boot, re-clarify and re-connect to their mission.
 They decide to lean into the hard.

 What is urgent?